 The cause of nummular dermatitis is unclear.
 It often develops in people who have hay fever or asthma.
 Sometimes certain bacteria that inhabit the skin (called bacterial colonization) appear to cause nummular dermatitis.
 An allergic reaction to a substance a person has come in contact with is also a possible cause.
 Sometimes spots appear on an area of the body that is not the area where the infection or reaction first began.

 Nummular dermatitis usually affects middle-aged and older people.

-The round spots start as itchy patches of pimples and blisters that later ooze and form crusts.
-The rash may be widespread.
+The round spots start as red, itchy, and scaly spots that are shaped like coins.
+The spots may be widespread.
 Often, spots are more obvious on the backs of the arms or legs and on the buttocks, but they also appear on the torso.